dasch-lab/abtarget/README.md

 * train_OCSVM.py: training of ProtBERT and AntiBERTy model using OCSVM
 * pred.py: inference on ProtBERT and AntiBERTy
 * pred_ensamble: inference using the ensamble models on ProtBERT and AntiBERty
-* src/baseline_dataset.py: dataloader for csv
+* src/baseline_dataset.py: dataloader for csv file
-* src/pdb.py: pdb reader to extract the sequences from the pdb file
+* src/pdb.py: pdb reader to extract the sequences from a pdb file
-* src/protbert.py: class for ProtBERT and AntiBERTy
+* src/protbert.py: class for ProtBERT and AntiBERTy + MLP